Anshumaan031/Dynamic-Baseline-Creation-System-for-Enterprise-AI-Agents/README.md

 ## Overview

-The AI Control Tower is a sophisticated ReAct (Reasoning and Acting) agent system that analyzes agent documentation and creates dynamic performance baselines.
+A ReAct (Reasoning and Acting) agent system that analyzes agent documentation and creates dynamic performance baselines.
 It processes agent specifications and generates context-aware baseline metrics for performance evaluation, providing customized baseline values based on specific characteristics of each use case.

 ## Key Features